 - Place a large pot of water on cooktop.
 Add corn on the cob.
 Place burner on high heat.
 Bring water to a boil and allow corn to boil for three minutes.

 - Remove corn from water and set on hot grill, close lid.
-Turn corn every few minutes till corn is scorched a bit.
-Remove form grill, brush with butter or olive oil.
+Turn corn every few minutes till corn is scorched a bit on all sides.
+Remove from grill, brush with butter or olive oil.
 Sprinkle with sea salt, cotija cheese and cilantro.
 Drizzle with fresh lime juice.

 May I Please Ask A Favor?